Welcome to Urbinary!

 Here, we discuss the everyday and the extraordinary in urban studies.

 Urbinary is a dissemination platform – centred around the creation and structuring of a podcast – developed by a diverse team of students, alumni, PhD Candidates and early career researchers from the Department of Architecture and Urban Studies and the Design Department at the Politecnico di Milano.
-The title Urbinary tries to encapsulate this message by being composed of three main words: dictionary, urban, and ordinary.
-The combination of these three words helps with the creation of a common understanding of the urban, in a sort of dictionary, for the ordinary aspects of our daily experiences.
+The title Urbinary encapsulates this message through three words: dictionary, urban, and ordinary.
+The combination of these words helps with the creation of a common understanding of the urban, in a sort of dictionary, for the ordinary aspects of our daily experiences.

 Subscribe on your favorite platform